-Soft pillows of pasta, homemade gnocchi made with einkorn flour is a very simple and delicious recipe.
+Soft pillows of pasta, homemade gnocchi is very simple and one of my favorite recipes.
 Top the gnocchi with your favorite sauce or add it to soup for a cozy, filling meal.

 I started working on this recipe a few months back, my goal being to make a soup a little more filling and exciting.
 I love adding dumplings, noodles, or some type of grain to a soup.
 It just makes it more filling and delicious.

 On this particular day, I added gnocchi to a rich and creamy soup, and it was divine.
-Truly, homemade gnocchi is just a vessel for other yummy things, highlighting the rest of the dish and adding a satisfying texture and depth.
+Truly, homemade gnocchi are perfect bite-sized pieces that act as a vessel for other yummy things, highlighting the rest of the dish and adding a satisfying texture and depth.
+Serve fluffy gnocchi with homemade creamy gnocchi sauce, simple marinara, fresh pesto, or add them into homemade creamy and gnocchi soup for a dinner that the whole family will love.

 Want to save this recipe?